- About Us

 We have a package of services:

-Project Proposals are more specific reports that identify practical work in the channel and on the banks at a ‘reach’ scale.
+These are reports that identify practical work in the channel and on the banks at a ‘reach’ scale.
 The report will identify project objectives, techniques, materials and a budget and may advise on sources of funding and any consents or permissions required.

-Projects.
-We carry out a large number of 'reach' scale habitat improvement projects with local fishing clubs or community groups.
+We carry out a large number of habitat improvement projects in partnership with landowners, fishing clubs, community groups and Rivers Trusts.
 See our Projects pages for examples of these.

 Trout in the Town is an umbrella project whereby the WTT supports local conservation groups and fishing clubs in their efforts to improve and care for rivers in urban areas, with the support of local communities.